Interdisciplinary, Deep Learning: The Unique High School Curriculum

 Moving Beyond APs

+At Slate School, we prioritize depth of understanding, original thinking, and real-world application over standardized coursework.
 The movement for high schools to provide AP courses began in the 1950s.
 Today, there is a growing trend away from AP courses in schools.
-Educators and learners alike have recognized that these courses offer much less than they promise.
 Longstanding institutions such as Choate, Andover, Exeter, Milton Academy, Sidwell Friends, Riverdale, among many others, have abandoned AP offerings.
 They cite a significant preference to have their faculty lead the direction for each course, as opposed to teaching a boxed curriculum with the sole learning achievement watered down to a score on a multiple choice test.
 Colleges no longer seek numbers of AP courses taken or AP scores, but rather universities are seeking students with intellectual curiosity and rigor that goes well beyond preparation for a multiple choice test.

 All of Slate School’s courses offer opportunities for advanced learning.
 The typical Slate School class is modeled on the way we access and use knowledge in the real world.
 All classes are interdisciplinary, allowing students to engage fluently and fluidly in important skills of writing, effective communication, problem solving, collaboration, flexibility, critical thought, and scientific inquiry.